TrivadisPF/platys-modern-data-platform/documentation/services/shadowtraffic.md

 ## How to use it?

 Place a config into the `./scripts/shadowtraffic` folder.
+By default

+You can use the following environment variables in the config file:

+* `KAFKA_BOOTSTRAP_SERVERS` - for the Kafka bootstrap server
+* `KAFKA_CONFLUENT_SCHEMA_REGISTRY_URL` - the URL of the schema registry